 - The Healthy Families Act (HFA) and similar legislation before Congress would require employers to provide employees with paid sick leave benefits.
 The HFA would require employers to provide at least seven days of paid sick leave.

-- The vast majority (86 percent) of full-time workers are already provided paid leave, which they can use should they fall ill.
+- The vast majority (86 percent) of full-time workers are already provided paid leave, which they can use if they fall ill.

 - The Healthy Families Act would not increase workers’ total compensation.
 Companies respond to mandated benefits by reducing cash wages.
 Mandatory sick leave requires workers to take less of their compensation as cash wages and more as time off, whether they want to or not.

-- By requiring employers to provide paid sick leave, preventing them from challenging a suspect certification, and preventing them from disciplining employees who abuse leave, the HFA would encourage irresponsible employees to game the system and dump tasks on their co-workers while still receiving full pay, because they cannot be disciplined for using their leave.
+- The HFA would encourage irresponsible employees to game the system and dump tasks on their co-workers while still receiving full pay, because they cannot be disciplined for using their leave.